 - student employment and career development programs

-- student health and wellbeing, including mental health services, health promotion, sexual harm prevention and response, domestic family violence support and medical services
+- student health and wellbeing, including mental health services, health promotion, sexual harm prevention and response, domestic and family violence support, and medical services

 - student disability support.

 Is there something on this list that you’re particularly passionate about, or have we missed something important for Deakin students?
 Have your say now.

 Email your feedback and recommendations to [email protected] by 5pm, Friday 13 August.

 Please note: the amount of revenue anticipated for 2022 is yet to be determined.
 The SSAF rates and projected revenue will be made available in October.